raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We know how to compute the product of two recognizers, and we see how the product actually simulates having two recognizers simultaneously consuming the same symbols.
 But what we want is to compute the union or intersection of the recognizers.

 So let's consider our requirements.
 We'll start with the _Union_ of two recognizers.
-When we talk about the union of `a` and `b`, we mean a recognizer that recognizes any sentance that `a` recognizes or any sentance that `b` recognizes.
+When we talk about the union of `a` and `b`, we mean a recognizer that recognizes any sentence that `a` recognizes or any sentence that `b` recognizes.

-If the two recognizers were running concurrently, we would want to accept a sentance if `a` ended up in one of its recognizing states or if `b` ended up in one of its accepting states.
-How does this translate to the produt's states?
+If the two recognizers were running concurrently, we would want to accept a sentence if `a` ended up in one of its recognizing states or if `b` ended up in one of its accepting states.
+How does this translate to the product's states?

 Well, each state of the product represents one state from `a` and one state from `b`.
-If there are no more symbols to consume and the product is in a state where the state from `a` is in `a`'s set of accepting states, then this is equivalent to `a` having accepted the sentance.
-Likewise, if there are no more symbols to consume and the product is in a state where the state from `b` is in `b`'s set of accepting states, then this is equivalent to `b` having accepted the sentance.
+If there are no more symbols to consume and the product is in a state where the state from `a` is in `a`'s set of accepting states, then this is equivalent to `a` having accepted the sentence.
+Likewise, if there are no more symbols to consume and the product is in a state where the state from `b` is in `b`'s set of accepting states, then this is equivalent to `b` having accepted the sentence.

 In theory, then, for `a` and `b`, the following product states represent the union of `a` and `b`: